dot

 The constellation shown below illustrates the available phase and amplitude states of the modulated signal.
 In each time interval, two bits are derived from phase change (change in quadrant) while the other two bits are found from the absolute position within a quadrant.

-Phase changes are mapped to dibits identically to a V.22 modem (QPSK) which operates at 600 baud to give 1200 bits per second throughput.
+Phase changes (in this case, phase changes between quadrants) are mapped to dibits (DIBIT 1) identically to a V.22 modem (QPSK) which operates at 600 baud to give 1200 bits per second throughput.
+Two more bits (DIBIT 2) are encoded by the position of the phase state within a quadrant (00,01,10,11) as shown on the constellation.
+In this way, four bits are conveyed at every time slot.

 For convenience, the states are labelled A..P as shown on the constellation below.